clabordec/feline-gaming/README.md

-#  Feline Foods
+#  Feline Gaming

 📌 **Overview**

-Feline Foods is a project centered around a local retro gaming club that hosts a recurring Friday night meetup, where members compete on classic single-player titles such as Super Mario, Sonic the Hedgehog, and Need for Speed.
+Feline Gaming is a project centered around a local retro gaming club that hosts a recurring Friday night meetup, where members compete on classic single-player titles such as Super Mario, Sonic the Hedgehog, and Need for Speed.

 ---